mentics-ml-demo/online-ml/README.md

 # online-ml

-Demonstration system that runs an ML model (including inference, ongoing training, and model updating) based on streaming data with a single script deploy to AWS using kops, kubernetes, terraform/opentofu, argocd, and kubeflow.
+Demonstration system that runs an ML model (including inference, ongoing training, and model updating) based on streaming data with a single script deploy to AWS using kops, kubernetes, terraform, argocd, and kubeflow.

 # Run